CodeVJC/project1/README.md

 ## dao-tickets.js handles "tickets" table interaction in database
 *  addTicket
     * PUT new "username", timestamp, amount, "description" in, hardcode "status"="pending"

+*  retrieveAllTickets
+    * SCAN "tickets" table for all tickets

+*  retrieveTicketsByStatus
+    * QUERY "status-index" for all tickets with that status

+*  retrieveTicketByUsernameAndTimestamp
+    * QUERY for ticket with unique combo of partition key "username" and sort key "timestamp"

+*  updateTicketStatusByTimestamp
+    * UPDATE "status" of ticket with unique "username" + "timestamp" key combination

+*  retrieveTicketsByUsername
+    * QUERY for all tickets with specific username by the "username" partition key

+*  retrieveTicketsByUsernameandStatus
+    * QUERY for all tickets with specific username by the "username" partition key, filtered by status

 ## notes
 * JWT used for authentication